rfitak/MTB_MGRAST/README.md

 # MTB_MGRAST
-Identifying magneto tactic bacteria in microbiome projects form the MGRAST database
+Identifying magnetotactic bacteria (MTB) in microbiome projects from the MGRAST database

+# test